July, 2020July, 2020

 HenderCare is closely monitoring developments surrounding COVID-19 and has assembled a team of senior and clinical management, who are regularly meeting to act on advice provided by the Australian Government Department of Health and other regulatory bodies.

-Should the situation worsen, HenderCare will be acting in line with our Business Continuity Plan and the advice set down by the Department of Health.
+HenderCare will act in line with our Business Continuity Plan and the advice set down by the Department of Health.